 Scotch whisky is widely regarded to be a product of old world traditions.

-So for me – as a student of the still establishing discipline of social media – its interesting, as a complete whisky nerd and lover, to see how these old world distilleries are stepping up on the front lines of social media as digital representatives of their distilleries.
+So for me, as a student of the still establishing discipline of social media, it’s interesting and as a complete whisky nerd and lover, to see how these old world distilleries are stepping up on the front lines of social media as digital representatives of their distilleries.

 What’s an Ardbeg?

 When it comes to whisky – big peaty whisky especially, Ardbeg is well reputed as a fan favourite’ and one of mine too admittedly – for the sake of transparency.

 So I thought – who better to gage in terms of social media performance than them?
 Especially as they recently released their annual limited edition called Ardbog through an event dubbed as Ardbeg Day at the beginning of June.

 So the mission here is – What exactly are people saying about Ardbeg out there in social media land?
 And how exactly do I go about finding out what they’re saying – and what does it mean?

 As I wanted to know what people were saying – I dove right in by checking out Social Mention – which helps you gather real-time information and statistics by typing in certain keywords – which sounded exactly like what I was gunning for.